Advanced Diploma in Clinical Supervision

 1000 word personal learning statement of training to date and viva

 Length of the course:

-An additional day of professional development is offered with an external speaker about the practice of Supervision.
+An additional day of professional development with an external speaker about the practice of Supervision.

-* In the current climate of the Covid-19 pandemic, the facilitators reserve the right to make adjustments to ensure safe course delivery.
+* In the current climate of the COVID-19 pandemic, the facilitators work with you (and others) to ensure safe course delivery and completion.

 Where is the course based?

 Cost includes all refreshments, overnight accommodation (for full weekend sessions), course materials and attendance to the one-day keynote speaker event, all assessments and certification.

 A non-refundable deposit is required for each module.
 This deposit will be deducted from the cost of the module.